Job postings including internships can be accessed here.

 The Cotsakos College of Business understands the importance of experiential learning and offers eligible students a variety of opportunities to apply textbook knowledge to the real world.

 Internships in many business disciplines are available to eligible students.
 Frequently, an internship becomes the stepping stone to more permanent employment and it is an important component of a student's resume.

-A Practicum is another valuable experiential learning opportunity for Cotsakos College of Business students, who work in small groups, under faculty spervision, on a semester-long consulting project, provided by a corporation or other organization.
+A Practicum is another valuable experiential learning opportunity for Cotsakos College of Business students who work in small groups, under faculty supervision, on a semester-long consulting project provided by a corporation or other organization.

 Assurance of Learning

 The Cotsakos College of Business has implemented a comprehensive assurance of learning process (please click here for details).
 Direct outcomes assessment is regularly performed, and input from students and other stakeholders is utilized for the purpose of enacting continuous improvement as it concerns both course content and program/curricular offerings.
 The following faculty-developed common learning goals for undergraduate programs are designed in accordance with the College's mission: